 The third position is the persecutor.
 “I’m OK, but you are not.
 You need what I’ve got, because you’re not OK.”
 In the Assembly, this position is held by leaders, who believe, “Because you’re not OK, it doesn’t matter what I do to you, and because I am OK, it’s all for your good.”
 Assembly members begin to take on this position, also, as they identify with the group and attempt to influence others by recruiting, shepherding, etc. Empathy and conscience are repressed in persecutor mode.
 Judgmentalism and contempt are fostered and become predominant feelings.

 The fourth position is rescuer.
 “I’m not OK, and you’re not OK either.
-Because you’re not OK, I have to take care of you, and because I’m not OK, it doesn’t matter what happens to me while I'm rescuing you.”
+Because you’re not OK, I have to take responsibility for you, and because I’m not OK, it doesn’t matter what happens to me while I'm rescuing you.”
 Rescuing confirms to rescuees that they are not OK and that they are incapable of taking care of themselves.
 The brain chemistry of the rescuer shuts down feelings, so there isn’t awareness of personal needs or emotional cues.
 A person may shift from Victim to Rescuer because the emotional numbing is a relief.

-** to stop reacting to Rescuers and Persecutors alike with silent or whining passivity (Victim)
+** Stop reacting to Rescuers and Persecutors alike with silent or whining passivity (Victim)